coderek/octopress/source/_posts/2014-06-26-function-function.markdown

 ```

 Function is so powerful such that the `golang` as a replacement of C++, totally abandoned OOP construct (interface is left only, but not useful), since all things can be done using function.
-Yes, simpliciy rules.
+Yes, simplicity rules.

-Stateless function has benefit of deterministic.
+Stateless function has benefit of determinism.
 Stateless means the function can operate without relying on any context.
 This means, it doesn't use global variable nor `this` context.

 ``` javascript
 function plus(a, b) {